cloudfoundry/diego-design-notes/api/tasks.md

 Diego supports the notion of container-level environment variables.
 All processes that run in the container will inherit these environment variables.

-When mounting a Dockerimage based rootfs Diego will layer the container-level environment variables specified in `env` on top of the environment variables extracted from the Dockerimage.
+For more details on the environment variables provided to processes in the container, read [Container Runtime Environment](environment.md)

 #### Container Limits